karol11/reactive_json/README.md

 # reactive_json
 ## A C++ library that parses JSONs directly into the application data structures, skipping all irrelevant pieces of data.

 99% of applications read JSONs to their own data structures.
-Existing parser provide two different approaches to do so:
+Other parsers provide two different approaches to do so:

-* Read it to the Document Object Model (DOM) and later convert these DOM nodes to application objects.
-This leads to the huge memory and CPU consumption.
+* First approach: Read the file first to the Document Object Model (DOM) and let the application to convert these DOM nodes into application objects.
+This leads to the huge memory and CPU overhead.
-* Parse JSON with some SAX/StAX parser (that's actually a lexer) providing it with hand-written ingenious state machine, that will:
+* Second approach: Provide the application with some SAX/StAX interface.
+In this approach JSON library becomes just-a-lexer, and all actual parsing is delegated to the application, that has to implement some hand-written ingenious state machine, that will:
   * map keys to fields,
   * switch contexts on object and arrays start/end,
   * skip all unneeded structures,